MLOpsGroup23/MLOps-Project/README.md

 │
 ├── tests                <- Test files
 │
-├── MLOps-Project  <- Source code for use in this project.
+├── MLOps_Project  <- Source code for use in this project.
 │   │
 │   ├── __init__.py      <- Makes folder a Python module
 │   │